luisllm/demo-gh-tf-vault/README.md

 # 1. Additional configs and tests

-This section demonstrates two test scenarios configured with Vault.
+This section demonstrates three test scenarios configured with Vault.

 ### Test 1 - Using Vault AWS Auth
 Vault can be configured to automatically generate AWS credentials for other AWS services like EC2s or Lambdas.